FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

-My shell file is found in: speech-scripts/inquiry.sh --> the respondent's answer will be printed in the console after respondent finishes answering
+My shell file is found in: speech-scripts/inquiry.sh --> the respondent's answer will be printed in the console after the respondent finish answering the prompt

 ### Serving Pages